basho/basho_docs/source/languages/en/riak/upgrade-v20.md

 however, that some settings must be set in an `advanced.config` file.
 For a listing of those parameters, see our documentation on [[advanced configuration|Configuration Files#advanced-configuration]].

 ## Disk Usage Expectations

+* Upgrade process could be resource intensive
+*

 ## Upgrading Search

+#### Note on Riak client libraries

+* Older clients using PBC can use the new Riak Search; clients using HTTP cannot